Eheim filters are a very popular choice among the many filtration systems for your aquarium.

 - Included instructions are not easy to read.

 This is the crowning achievement of filter technology.

 There are five different models available – each suited to different sized aquariums.

-The model number indicates the amount of liters that the filter is suitable for.
-Models which include ‘T’ mean that it’s available with a built in heater.
+The model number indicates the number of liters that the filter is suitable for.
+Models which include ‘T’ mean that it’s available with a built-in heater.
 The professional 4e+ can also be electronically controlled from a PC.